sifir-gun/holbertonschool-network/what_happens_when_your_type_google_com_in_your_browser_and_press_enter/0-blog_post.md

 - It receives request data (session, cookies, URL parameters, etc.)
 - It performs the required logic, for example validating a user ID, processing a form, or generating dynamic content

+The application server dynamically generates the web page and prepares the final content for the client.

 ### 2.8 Database

 If the application needs data, it connects to a database (SQL or NoSQL).